NAMTeam/namteam.github.io/content/docs/getting-started/in-game-basics-with-the-nam.md

 ### USING THE MENU

 The NAM contains many hundreds of different items you can place.
 To minimize the items in your menu and make things easier to find, many pieces are found grouped within **Tab Rings**.
 Tab Rings are shown as a single icon in the menu.
-Once you select one of these in the menu, use **TAB** to cycle forwards through the available pieces in this group.
-Use **SHIFT+TAB** to cycle back through the group.
+Once you select one of these in the menu, use **TAB** (**CTRL+TAB** on macOS) to cycle forwards through the available pieces in this group.
+Use **SHIFT+TAB** (**CTRL+SHIFT+TAB** on macOS) to cycle back through the group.
 A hovering preview shows you the piece you currently have selected, and a small dialog box appears to explain what that piece is.
 Don’t worry if some of the descriptions don’t make sense just yet — this guide will help there.

 Use the **HOME** and **END** keys to rotate a piece on the map, just like buildings.